- Who can use the Math Labs?

 - Do you have a lost and found?

-Any items found within the Math Labs will be kept at the front desk for a period of one week.
-Any item that is not reclaimed during that time period will be sent to Graham Center’s Lost and Found.
+Any items found within the Math Labs will be kept at the front desk until Friday.
+Any item that is not reclaimed during that time period will be sent to Green Library's Lost and Found.

 - Can the front desk assistant tell us our total hours?No, the tracking software displays only the number of hours you accumulated in a calendar week which is different from your weekly lab-hour-period.
 It is your responsibility to track your own lab hours.
 Use your notebook to write the login and logout time every time you visit the labs.